artsy/artsy.github.io/_posts/2019-09-30-team-working-agreements.md

 ### Uncertainty about what the team agreement should include.

 Some teams have struggled to identify what belongs on a team working agreement.
 Should it describe our team values?
 Habits?
 Procedures?
 Rules?
+Favorite afternoon snacks?

 It likely varies from team to team what you want here.
-(ADAM: provide some examples of how it may vary for some type of teams.)
+Some teams might require guidance around working with JIRA;
+others might be more focused on taking ownership of problems.
+These differences are likely a reflection of the problems the team is currently facing or has recently faced.

 It's definitely important that you identify what you're looking for up front, and make it clear heading into the brainstorm.
 Suggest categories, sample habits, & questions to ask heading into the brainstorm, and keep them visible during the meeting.

+Take notice of known problem areas: are they addressed or avoided in the agreement?
+It is easy for a team to avoid confrontation at their own expense.

-Be cautious about introducing individual bias, though.
+Also be cautious about introducing individual bias.

 <aside class="dialogue">
   <div class="answer">